Use the Photo Element to add individual photos, images, or icons to your pages. You can add a Photo Element directly from the Elements Menu:

 - Add a Link: You can set it so that when a visitor clicks on your image, they will be taken to another webpage.
 You can link to an internal page on your own

-website, an external URL, an email address, or a file download.
-Read more about adding
+website, an external URL, an email address, a blog post, a store item, or a file download.
+Read more about adding links.

 Caption and Alternative Text: Adding captions and alternative text ("alt tags") to your images can boost your SEO.